supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/imgaug_augs/studio/README.md

 ## Example.
 Transform the image

-The ImgAug Studio allows for unlimited combinations of different augmentations, in the examples below you can see the combination of two augmentations per 3 categories
+The ImgAug Studio allows for unlimited combinations of different augmentations, in the examples below you can see the combination of two augmentation methods per 3 categories (the parameters can be seen in the JSON view)

 ### Iaa.Arithmetic: Add + ImpulseNoise